Is Humidifier in Furnace Good or Bad? The Pros & Cons

 Most of the installation work involves water lines and electrical tampering.
 Therefore, it can also pose a serious hazard to you.
 It is best to let a professional installer do the job for you since there is no room for trial and error.

-Where should a whole house humidifier be installed?
+Where should a whole-house humidifier be installed?

 Mostly, the whole house humidifier is installed in two main places.
 First, it can be installed on the forced air furnace main stack.

 The unit can access water from the cold or hot water pipe.
 Secondly, you, or rather the installer can install it inside the duct for return air.
-That way, the humidifier adds water to air before the air gets to the furnace where it is heated.
+That way, the humidifier adds water to the air before the air gets to the furnace where it is heated.

-How much does it cost to install a whole house humidifier?
+How much does it cost to install a whole-house humidifier?

-Are whole house humidifiers worth it?
+Are whole-house humidifiers worth it?

-Definitely they are.
+They are.
 If you need it in your home, it means you have a problem of dry air for the better part of a year.

 Instead of buying one small humidifier for every room, it is best to buy a humidifier that is rated for a big space.